alangunning/doc-ai-analysis-starter/README.md

 completions.
 See
 [docs/examples/plugin_example.py](docs/examples/plugin_example.py) for a
 complete example.
 For security, plugins are ignored unless explicitly allowlisted.
-Add a plugin's entry-point name to the allowlist with:
+Trust a plugin by recording its version and hash:

 ```
+doc-ai plugins trust example==1.0
-doc-ai plugins trust example
+doc-ai plugins trust --hash example=012345...
 ```

 Remove a plugin from the allowlist with: